fodorbalint/PathMaker/readme0.md

 <b>To do:</b>

-Solve sequence cases with a stair pattern if possible.
-0726, 0713: Document newly created NearStair function
+Solve all sequence cases with a pattern -> StraightBig needs to be incorporated into StairAtEnd.
+Sequence first case 665575 needs to be added.

 <!---->